-- being exposed to inappropriate or upsetting content like mean, aggressive, violent, or suggestive comments or images - uploading inappropriate content like embarrassing or provocative photos or videos of themselves or others - sharing personal information with strangers - cyberbullying - exposure to too much targeting advertising and marketing - having personal data sold on to other organizations - Students and families should take steps to ensure child safety while online. - Students should not give out identifying information (home address, school name or phone number) to others on the Internet. - Students should not arrange a face-to-face meeting with someone they meet while online without parental/guardian permission. - Student users should not respond to messages that are suggestive, threatening or make a student feel uncomfortable.
+- Being exposed to inappropriate or upsetting content like mean, aggressive, violent, or suggestive comments or images - Uploading inappropriate content like embarrassing or provocative photos or videos of themselves or others - Sharing personal information with strangers - Cyberbullying - Exposure to too much targeting advertising and marketing - Having personal data sold on to other organizations - Students and families should take steps to ensure child safety while online. - Students should not give out identifying information (home address, school name or phone number) to others on the Internet. - Students should not arrange a face-to-face meeting with someone they meet while online without parental/guardian permission. - Student users should not respond to messages that are suggestive, threatening or make a student feel uncomfortable.
 If a student receives such a message, he/she should provide a copy of the message to a parent/guardian immediately.

-Families should also consider the addictive nature of the various applications used through smartphone and tablets.
+Families should also consider the addictive nature of the various applications used through smartphones and tablets.
 Parents/guardians should be aware that smartphones and tablets can:

-- create a dependence by their users and may produce addictive brain responses - are an academic distraction - can impair sleep - can put your child at risk for cyberbullying - can increase the risk of anxiety and depression - can interfere with personal relationships
+- Create a dependence by their users and may produce addictive brain responses - Become an academic distraction - Can impair sleep - Can put your child at risk for cyberbullying - Can increase the risk of anxiety and depression - Can interfere with personal relationships